 Do you love all things crochet including crochet facts?

-Although not an ancient craft like spinning or weaving there are plenty of fun and interesting facts about this beloved craft.
+Although not an ancient craft like spinning or weaving there are plenty of fun and interesting facts.
+Enjoy!

 - During the Irish Potato Famine (1845-1850) people in Ireland learnt to crochet intricate pieces and lace work.
 This was often their only source of income and helped them to get through this devastating time.
 This type of lace crochet was referred to as Irish crochet.